kdave/btrfs-progs/Documentation/Kernel-by-version.rst

   that was confusing
 - device closing does not need to allocate memory anymore
-- snapshot aware code got removed, disabled for years due to performance problems, reimplmentation will allow to select wheter defrag breaks or does not break COW on shared extents
+- snapshot aware code got removed, disabled for years due to performance problems, reimplementation will allow to select whether defrag breaks or does not break COW on shared extents
 - tree-checker: